domgiles/swingbench-public/README.md

 ### Setting Up
 Before you can run a test/benchmark you need to create a schema and install a set of sample data.
 This is done via the wizards that are installed in the bin directory.
 They can be run in command line or graphical modes.
 There are four wizards to choose from.
-* oewizard : This will install a simple order entry schema that is used to create a heavy write workload
+* oewizard : Installs a simple order entry schema that is used to create a heavy write workload
-* shwizard : This will install a simple star schema that is used to create a analytics workload
+* shwizard : Installs a simple star schema that is used to create a analytics workload
-* jsonwizard : This will install a simple JSON schema that is used to create a JSON CRUD workload
+* jsonwizard : Installs a simple JSON schema that is used to create a JSON CRUD workload
-* tpcdswizard : This will in a TPC-DS like schema that is used to create a complex analytics workload
+* tpcdswizard : Installs a TPC-DS like schema that is used to create a complex analytics workload
+* tpchwizard : Installs a TPC-H like schema that is used to create a medium complexity analytics workload

 To run any of the wizards either double click on the one of the wizards described above if you are running on a GUI with a file manager.
 Or run it from the command line with
 ```shell script